-Professor Rebecca Willis
+Professor Rebecca Willis- Project lead

-Rebecca Willis is a Professor in Practice at Lancaster Environment Centre, where she leads the Climate Citizens project.
+Rebecca Willis is a Professor in Energy and Climate Governance at Lancaster Environment Centre, where she leads the Climate Citizens project.
 In 2020 she was an Expert Lead for Climate Assembly UK, the Citizens’ Assembly established by the UK Parliament.
 Rebecca is a Trustee of the New Economics Foundation and an adviser to the National Lottery’s Climate Action Fund.
 She features on the Woman’s Hour Our Planet Power List which highlights 30 women making an impact by helping to protect our planet.
 Her book, Too Hot To Handle?
 The democratic challenge of climate change was published by Bristol University Press in March 2020.

 Previously, she was a research fellow for the IGov project at the University of Exeter, investigating energy governance.
 From 2015-2019 she was a member of the Scientific Advisory Committee of UKRI’s Energy Programme, and from 2011-15 she was a Council Member of the Natural Environment Research Council.
 She was Vice-Chair of the UK Sustainable Development Commission, advising the Prime Minister and First Ministers of the devolved administrations, from 2004-2011.
 In 2009 Rebecca founded Green Alliance’s Climate Leadership Programme, an initiative to support Members of the UK Parliament, and earlier served as Green Alliance’s Director.

 Jake holds a PhD in environmental governance and deliberative environmental valuation from the University of Edinburgh and has degrees in zoology and human geography as well as a Graduate Diploma in economics.
-Jake also edits the newsletter for the European Society of Ecological Economics and is a Research Affiliate at the Centre for the Study of Existential Risk at the University of Cambridge.

 Prior to starting her PhD, Rachel worked for the Centre for Sustainable Energy in Bristol, leading the organisation’s work with communities and local government.
 Rachel is also an elected member for Cotswold District Council, where she is Cabinet Member for Climate Change and Forward Planning, and provides training and strategic support to other local councils through her consultancy, ClimateGuide.